Skip to content

 Part of the New Jersey and National Registers of Historic Places - Mr. Local History #mrlocalhistory

 It gets confusing but this is the first of many Henry’s in the lineage, so it’s often confusing to follow.
-The Henry in Liberty Corner had eight children in all: David, John, Henry IV, Samuel, Benjamin, Sarah, Mary, Mercy, and Henry V. and William.
+The Henry in Liberty Corner had eight children: David, John, Henry IV, Samuel, Benjamin, Sarah, Mary, Mercy, and Henry V. and William.

 Henry Alward the V’s homestead off Mount Airy Road.
-Interesting that he once owned all the way to where Alward Street is today.
+It’s interesting that he once owned all the way to where Alward Street is today.
 Click to Enlarge

 1720 – John Johnston aka John Annan – Annin’s Corner – Scotland